SagarDevAchar/MIDI-Controller/README.md

-# MIDI-Controller
+# DIY MIDI Controller

-A DIY MIDI Launchpad + Controller using the Arduino Platform
+A scalable DIY MIDI Launchpad + Controller using the Arduino Platform